 In 2008, in partnership with Mark and Caroline Manguera, Chef Choi launched Kogi Korean BBQ-To-Go.
 Kogi’s popularity grew and the business became a phenomenon.
 Newsweek called it “the first viral eatery,” after it began using Twitter to let its fans know where the Kogi truck would be.

-Building on the success of his mobile culinary business, Chef Choi now has a stable of restaurants and catering food trucks under his company 10 Grand Hospitality including Chego!, Alibi Room, A Frame in partnership with Chef Dave Reiss, Kogi Taqueria, and LocoL Catering and Events.
+Building on the success of his mobile culinary business, Chef Choi now has restaurants and catering food trucks under his company 10 Grand Hospitality including Alibi Room and Kogi Taqueria.